Due diligence that protects capital and unlocks upside.

 Retention, expansion, sales-cycle truth, implementation burden, time-to-value, reference calls that can't be coached.

-Architecture, scalability, performance constraints, technical debt, cloud cost curves, vendor dependency, disaster recovery posture, single points of failure.
+Architecture, scalability, performance constraints, technical debt, cloud cost curves, vendor dependency, disaster recovery posture.

 Practical posture, access boundaries, data classification, third-party risk, what breaks under scrutiny.